gdisf/teaching-materials/resources/Git for Open Source Cheat Sheet.md

 5. **Branch**

-    Checkout a new branch to work on your changes.
+    Check out a new branch to work on your changes.
 You can name it to match the issue you’re working on.

     ```
     $ git checkout -b issue-123